-Built in 1837, this imposing stone building served as a workhouse for up to 250 inmates until 1930, when it became a local authority institution and later a care home.
-It finally closed in 1983.
+One of the finest examples of a Victorian workhouse in Britain, beautifully situated in the Cain Valley.
+Completed in 1840, this imposing stone building could house up to 250 inmates.
+Known locally as Y Dolydd, in 1930 it became a local authority institution and later a care home.
+It finally closed in 1982.

 Address: Y Dolydd, The Workhouse, Llanfyllin SY22 5LD